 - Always make sure that a drop appears at the needle tip before you inject.
-This makes sure that the insulin flows. - If no drop appears, you will not inject any insulin, even though the dose counter may move.
+This makes sure that the insulin flows.
+If no drop appears, you will not inject any insulin, even though the dose counter may move.
 This may indicate a blocked or damaged needle. - Always check the flow before you inject.
 If you do not check the flow, you may get too little insulin or no insulin at all.
-This may lead to a blood sugar level that is too high.
+This may lead to too high blood sugar levels.